Support for labor unions highest since 1965, poll finds - NewsBreak

 Support for labor unions highest since 1965, poll finds

-The latest measure is a slight uptick from the 68% who supported labor unions when the survey giant polled the question last year.
+The latest measure is a slight uptick from the 68 percent who supported labor unions when the survey giant polled the question last year.

 Gallup has tracked union approval for decades, and support has gradually increased since 2009.

-Support fell below 50% for the only time in 2009, but ever since has been improving to levels now not seen in more than a half-century.
+Support fell below 50 percent for the only time in 2009, but ever since has been improving to levels now not seen in more than a half century.

 The increased support comes as workers at many major companies have pursued union campaigns.